CogSci Mind Challenge

 By entering the CogSci Mind Challenge, the submitter accepts that any liabilities, claims, damages, or expenses of any sort resulting or relating to their video submission or acceptance of the contest prize are the sole responsibility of the person submitting the video.

 The award is non-transferable and will be given to the primary author of the video.
 If the same video is submitted multiple times the first submission will be counted as the primary author.

-The Cognitive Science Society reserves the right to present select any submitted videos to the general public via our YouTube channel.
+The Cognitive Science Society reserves the right to present any submitted videos to the general public via our YouTube channel.

 Application package submission